svborovkov/task1/README.md

 4. Correct DB access info in check.php.
 5. Open index.html in your browser and have fun ;-)

+I started copy of the solution here: http://sbor.noip.me/task1/

-I think there are many things to do - check for incorrect user input, incorrect requests and so on.
+I think there are a lot of things to do - check for incorrect user input, incorrect requests and so on.
 I just made main task.
 Css would be better, i know.